You Are Invited to Our LIVE Facebook Family Law Q&A

-On the first Tuesday of every month, Weinberger Divorce & Family Law Group hosts a LIVE Facebook Q&A to answer your questions related to divorce and related family law issues, including child support, child custody, alimony and more.
+On the first Tuesday of every month, Weinberger Divorce & Family Law Group, LLC hosts a LIVE Facebook Q&A to answer your questions related to divorce and related family law issues, including child support, child custody, alimony and more.
 Our next Family Law Tuesday is scheduled for December 2 from 8-9 pm.
 We cordially invite you to stop by and ask your question(s) during the hour (we’ll be on hand to answer).
 You are also free to send us questions via private message.
 We will post your question using only your first name — or keep it anonymous if you wish.

 What kinds of questions do others ask?
 Here’s a sampling from November’s Family Law Tuesday: